dcuoliveira/vae-ssm/README.md

     bash setup_dependencies.sh
     ```

-- Don't forget to activate the environment and cd into the codebase directory when playing with the code later on
+- Don't forget to activate the environment and cd into the src directory when playing with the code later on

     ```bash
     conda activate fsl-ts